 ARENA - Sports Lounge

 A city as dedicated to sports as Maia could not be complete without a sports bar.
-It has a unique style because the three partners decided to found this bar considering all kinds of sports.
-It shows on the decor and on the TV sets tuned into different channels broadcasting more than soccer matches.
+It has a unique style because the three partners decided to found this bar considering all sports.
+It shows on the decor and on the TV sets tuned in to different channels broadcasting more than soccer matches.

 Weather permitting, take it outside.
 I mean it.
 There’s a nice and cozy outdoor sitting area in the back.

 Address: Rua de Augusto Nogueira da Silva 779

 Opening hours: 12 p.m. – 2 a.m.
 Monday to Saturday & 2 p.m. – 2 a.m.
 Sunday

 We ended the trip with a family-like dinner around a table full of typically Portuguese starters – bread, cheese, cold cuts – and plenty of wine.

 Before arriving at O Forno (the oven, in English), we were recommended the codfish à lagareiro, slowly baked in the restaurant’s wood-burning oven at the corner of the room.
 The slower the cooking, the better the food, and the longer the conversations.

 The codfish did not disappoint: slightly charred on top, flaky, and just enough olive oil to flavor (usually the à lagareiro dishes are swimming in olive oil).
 We hardly had room for dessert in the end, but I managed to find the spirit to try the homemade chocolate mousse.